pulumi/docs/content/blog/architecture-as-code-vm/index.md

 ## Provisioning with Dynamic Providers

-Provisioning a VM when it's created by running user-supplied scripts is straightforward.
+Provisioning a VM when it's created by running user-supplied scripts is relatively straightforward.
 For example, AWS EC2 instances have a userData parameter that allows you to specify an inline script that runs when the instance starts.
 But what if you need to copy and execute scripts on the virtual machine without replacing the instance?

 This where you can use Pulumi’s [dynamic provider]({{< relref "/docs/intro/concepts/programming-model#dynamicproviders" >}}) to provision existing instances.
 Dynamic providers enable creating custom resource types, such as provisioners, within the source code of your Pulumi program.
 They let you execute arbitrary code during the deployment process.
-Dynamic provisioners run during resource provisioning, and enables adding custom logic to a deployment workflow during the create, read, update, or delete steps of a Pulumi program.
+Dynamic provisioners run during resource provisioning, and enable adding custom logic to a deployment workflow during the create, read, update, or delete steps of a Pulumi program.

 Let's look at the code which creates a dynamic provisioner.
 In the code below, if Pulumi doesn't find the resource, it creates the resource.
 However, if you run `pulumi up` again and the resource is already running, Pulumi uses the diff method to replace the resource.